For radical action on climate change, look to museums

 It’s clear that 2020 has been a tumultuous year for museums.
 The pandemic has forced many around the world to close, and each week brings news of further staff redundancies.
 Museums have been drawn into a manufactured culture war with threats from the government that those institutions which remove statues or other contested objects from display risk losing their public funding.
 On top of all this, a battle has raged within the international museums sector over what the term “museum” even means.
 To say this is a sector in flux would be an understatement.

 Museums will not solve the complex problem of climate change, but they might set a powerful example for how this work can unfold across society over the coming years.
 The ideas generated in response to our competition show how vibrant, collective and transformative museums could be.
 The climate crisis brings with it a sense of inevitable change, of things unravelling, but how society responds to this change is far from certain.
-An expanded notion of climate action is required, one that focuses on environmental justice, racial, social and economic inequalities and – perhaps most radically – new forms of living with the Earth.
+An expanded notion of climate action is required, one that focuses on environmental justice, racial, social and economic inequalities and—perhaps most radically—new forms of living with the Earth.

 As the Horniman proves, in dealing with complex legacies and ongoing injustices, museums have already become testing grounds for localized action on a broad range of social, political and economic issues.
 The position they take with regards to climate action could resonate far beyond the field.